JaydeYue/RandomIonicFrontEnd/README.md

 # Random Ionic Server
 Random stuff

+This works locally, I will try to upload it to the public web later.

-This server demo works.
+This server demo works and is uploaded to the public web.
 I separated backend and front end, ionic uses the API from this URL.
 [Server demo on Heroku](https://jayde-randomionicserver.herokuapp.com)

 [Server repo link](https://github.com/JaydeYue/RandomIonicServer)